zeph/mcollective-lnmp/README.md

 NRPE is installed on all machines with checks *check_load*, *check_disks* and *check_swap*

+The nodes all have a fact called *cluster* which distributed them into a number of groups so you can play with the mcollective filters.
+See *mco facts cluster*.

 Additionally there will be a simple Puppet Master deployed on the _middleware_ node which as its site.pp will use the file in _deploy/modules/puppet/files/site.pp_.